bSchnepp/PathToolKit/README.md

 Some of those examples are expected to be broken as the library is changed over time, and will be updated whenever I can spare the time to fix them.

 (TODO: make this readme not awful later)

+___

+Suggestions are welcome, commits are welcome as long as all changes are under the same license and the commit message is descriptive of changes.